billhails/CEKF/docs/NAMESPACES.md

 bytecode generation places on the lexical analysis phase, other than correctly locating the variables in the context of a namespace.
 We do however need to be precise about how that is to be achieved.

+Specifically the presence of namespaces on the stack may need to be taken into account when calculating the locations of data after them.

 #### Analysis of the preamble